-“M.A.” and “The Mighty Atom,” as Mildred Albert was called, charmed the fashion world as an international fashion consultant, lecturer, columnist, and radio and television personality.
+Mildred Albert charmed the fashion world as an international fashion consultant, lecturer, columnist, and radio and television personality.
 She carved a niche for herself in the fashion world as the head of a modeling agency and an inventor of new kinds of fashion shows.

 Jewish women participated in the artistic life of the Russian Empire and the Soviet Union for over a hundred years.
 Jewish women artists worked in all styles, from the routine academic to the extreme avant-garde.
 There were also well-known art patrons, gallery owners, art historians, and art critics.

 The positive aspect of the Canadian mosaic has been a strong Jewish community (and other communities) which nurtured traditional ethnic and religious values and benefited from the talent and energy of women and men restrained from participation in the broader society.
 The negative aspect has included considerable antisemitism and, especially for women, the sometimes stifling narrowness and conservatism of the community which inhibited creative and exceptional people from charting their own individual paths.